Song Ong Siang: Background

-Song was born in Singapore to Song Hoot Kiam (宋佛儉 (Sòng Fójiǎn, Sòng Hu̍t-khiām)), the founder of the Straits Chinese Church (now Prinsep Street Presbyterian Church) and Ms Phan Fung Lean, a wife from Elder Song's second marriage.
+Song was born in Singapore to Song Hoot Kiam (宋佛儉 (Sòng Fójiǎn, Sòng Hu̍t-khiām)), the founder of the Straits Chinese Church (now Prinsep Street Presbyterian Church) and Ms Phan Fung Lean, a wife from Elder Song's second marriage who was of Thai Chinese descent.
 He was the eldest son from Song Hoot Kiam's second marriage – the youngest of the three sons of borne from Elder Song's two marriages.

-As a youth, Song studied at The Raffles Institution and briefly at Christian Brothers' School (now St. Joseph's institution).
+As a youth, Song studied at Raffles Institution and briefly at Christian Brothers' School (now St. Joseph's Institution).
 He was a brilliant student, and won the Guthrie Scholarship at the age of 12 – a record he held for five years.
-The young Song was disqualified from the honor of being the first Queen's Scholar - the honor went to Dr Lim Boon Keng - as he was under-aged at the time of the award.
+The young Song was disqualified from the honor of being the first Queen's Scholar - the scholarship going instead to Dr Lim Boon Keng - as he was under-aged at the time of the award.

 He was eventually awarded the Scholarship in 1888, becoming the only Chinese Queen's Scholar to read law in England.
 He was an outstanding scholar at the Middle Temple and Downing College in Cambridge.
 In 1893, Song was called to the Bar, entering legal practice upon returning to Singapore.
 In that same year he set up the legal firm, Aitken and Ong Siang at the age of 22.
 Song was also a shareholder and trustee of the Anglo - Chinese Boarding School in 1904.
 In 1907 he married Helen Yeo (楊喜娘 (Yáng Xǐniang)) in a military wedding – the first of its kind for a Chinese in Singapore.

 Song was a devout Presbyterian.
 When the elder Song died in 1900, he succeeded his father as church elder, actively involved in the development of the Church choir and the church magazine.
 He was also a volunteer preacher, and served as Chairman of The Chinese Christian Association, formed in 1889 by the Elder Song.